 The first day of this Oregon Waterfall Roadtrip Itinerary is a big day, knocking out arguably the most famous of Oregon’s waterfalls: Multnomah Falls, and also our personal favorite, Abiqua Falls.
 With so much packed into the first day, getting an early start is imperative, but getting up early should not at all a problem when you have the best waterfalls in Oregon to look forward to.

 Starting off from Portland, it is an easy half hour drive east along the Columbia River until you reach Multnomah Falls.
 You can’t miss this one as there are a ton of signs, and the huge waterfall is easily seen from the highway.
 The parking lot is actually in the middle of the highway, and from there it is a short 5-minute walk up to the base of the falls.

-Multnomah Falls is incredible to see in person.
+Multnomah Falls is incredible to see in person and it is easy to see why it is the most popular of the Columbia River Gorge waterfalls.
 The height of the falls is immense, as water plunges over 600 feet (180 meters) from the top of the cliff.
 As you get closer and closer you will be craning your neck to see up to the top of the falls!
 There is an accessible bridge halfway up to better take in the falls, though be sure to get the famous photograph from below, including the bridge, before venturing up onto it.
 You might get a bit wet and it might be a little slippery.
 Perfect for a hot summer day, but less so on a cool Fall morning.
 Plan accordingly!